jeong35/final_project/README.md

 ## Project Summary

 **Korea Trip Planner** is a simple and interactive web application designed to help users plan their trip to Seoul, South Korea.
-It provides a categorized checklist of popular destinations and experiences, food spots, shopping areas, cultural sites, etc.
-Users can browse each category, add their favorite places to a personalized checklist,
-and toggle between light and dark themes for a better visual experience.
+It provides a categorized checklist of popular destinations and experiences, food spots, shopping areas, cultural sites, etc. Users can browse each category, add their favorite places to a personalized checklist by clicking add button on the right side of each places' introduction, and toggle between light and  dark themes for a better visual experience.
 This project is built using HTML, CSS, and JavaScript, and is fully functional in the browser with persistent data storage via `localStorage`.

 ---